obsidian-tasks-group/obsidian-tasks/docs/queries/combining-filters.md

 (has start date) AND (description includes some)
 ````

-Tasks requires every filter line to be matched, so the above example is equivalent to:
+Tasks requires every filter line to be matched, so the above example is equivalent to this:

 ````text
 has start date